s-iamsup/CodEvo-Solutions-DA/README.md

 Extract relevant information such as the title, author, publish date, and main content from news articles using newspaper3k and feedparser

 ### Requirements
--Install and use the Python packages newspaper3k and feedparser.
+- Install and use the Python packages newspaper3k and feedparser.
--Define a function to:
+- Define a function to:
--Parse RSS feeds.
+- Parse RSS feeds.
--Extract article URLs.
+- Extract article URLs.
--Download and parse articles.
+- Download and parse articles.
--Extract and store relevant information.
+- Extract and store relevant information.
--Test the function with multiple RSS feed URLs.
+- Test the function with multiple RSS feed URLs.

 ---